Rusty Angelfish

 Dwarf angelfish diseases and treatments:

-1. Parasitic diseases
+1. Parasitic and Protozoan diseases

-Dwarf angelfish are prone to parasites like Saltwater Ich or White Spot Disease (Crypt), which is the most common disease.
-Symptoms of crypt are constant scratching and flashing, culminating with numerous white dots all over the body and fins.
+– Symptoms of White Spot Disease are constant scratching and flashing, culminating with numerous white dots all over the body and fins.
 These dots disappear for a few days, only to return with double the number.
 This results in the fish suffocating from these parasites blocking the gills from providing oxygen.

 • Treatment of parasites

-For external parasites such as Crypt, slowly increase the temperature of your tank just at least 82°F (28°C).
-That will prevent the parasite from completing it’s life cycle which includes the attachment to fish.
+For external parasites you can slowly increasing the temperature of your tank to at least 82° F (28° C).
+That will prevent the parasite from completing its life cycle which includes the attachment to fish.
+A further combination of the higher temperatures with medicated food will provide timely relief.

 2. Bacterial Diseases

-As with all dwarf angels, they are also vulnerable to bacterial diseases.
-Vibrio bacteria, which starts as an internal infection, turns into Dropsy, Popeye, Bleeding or Red Streaks on the skin.
+As with all dwarf angels, they are also vulnerable to bacterial and fungal diseases.
+Bacterial infections are often a secondary infection resulting from damage caused by a parasitic or protozoan disease.
+One of concern is the Vibrio bacteria, which starts as an internal infection, turns into Dropsy, Popeye, Bleeding or Red Streaks on the skin.
 It is a very fast acting bacteria that will kill your angelfish in days.
 One way it typically starts is with an innocently frayed back fin.
-This disease will quickly spread and kill your fish within 2 days.
+This disease will quickly spread and kill a fish within 2 days.

 • Treatment of bacterial diseases

 Fresh water dips are an important step to kill anything that is on their body that may spread.
 PH and temperature must be the same (just use baking soda to bring up the PH if you have soft water but use a test).
 Start with 5 minutes and up to 15 minutes if they are not showing any signs of distress.
 This is really only needed if you see anything on their body or if the back fin is starting to fray.
-They are also prone to Brooklynella, Hexamita, Velvet Disease and Amyloodinium.
-Only treat in 1/2 doses any medications containing cleated copper as all angelfish are sensitive to this element in it's free form.
+Only treat in 1/2 doses any medications containing cleated copper as all angelfish are sensitive to this element in it’s free form.

-4. Physical Ailments
+3. Physical Ailments

 Physical Ailments are often the result of the environment, either water conditions or incompatible tankmates.
 Poor quality water conditions can lead to fish gasping, not eating, jumping out of the tank, and more.
+Dwarf angelfish when very stressed or being picked on will hover in the upper corner of the tank and should be removed if the fish bullying your angelfish is not.
 Tank mate problems can result in nipped fins and bite wounds..

 • Treatment for physical ailments